 A little privacy notice

-I take data privacy very seriously – need you even suspect otherwise?!
+I take GDPR and data privacy very seriously – need you even suspect otherwise?!
 But I sometimes need to send you emails, so here goes …

 I’ll never share your data with other third parties